Cook Like Czechs

 Instructions

-• Washing cucumbers: Place the cucumbers in a plastic tray, cover with lukewarm water and leave to stand for an hour to release the dirt and other impurities.
-Scrub with a sponge and rinse with clean water.
-Remove the remaining cucumber stem if there is one.
+• Washing cucumbers: Place 4 pounds pickling cucumbers in a plastic tray, cover them with lukewarm water, and let them stand for an hour to release dirt and other impurities.
+Scrub them with a sponge and rinse with clean water.
+Remove any remaining cucumber stems.

 • Prepare canning jars: 1-quart wide mouth jars with a screw cap are best for pickling cucumbers.
 Wash the jars and lids thoroughly in soapy water or in the dishwasher.